-One night in New Orleans, almost three years later, all that changed again and almost for the worse.
-Wyatt had intervened one evening in rescuing a young woman, even two of them—he had not been sure at first—from an apparent assault.
+One night in New Orleans, almost three years later, all that changed again, and almost for the worse.
+Wyatt intervened one evening in rescuing a young woman, even two of them—he had not been sure at first—from an apparent assault.
 He had struck the man down, only to find that the man he was then facing seemed to know him.
-He fired a gun up at Wyatt and then had leapt to his feet and had drawn his swordstick to finish him.
+He fired a gun up at Wyatt and then had leapt to his feet and drawn his swordstick to finish him.

 One of those young women had then intervened and knocked the sword aside so that it did not do as much damage as had been intended, but it had done more than enough.
-Before he succumbed, however, Wyatt had retrieved the man’s own sword; he recognized him now despite the dark and his growth of a beard—Henstridge—one of the three men who had tried to kill him that night three years before.
+Before he succumbed, however, Wyatt retrieved the man’s own sword; he recognized him now despite the dark and his growth of a beard—Henstridge—one of the three men who had tried to kill him that night, three years before.
 He shot his own pistol into the man and then pushed that sword into his heart, even as the man shot again into his face.

 He remembered nothing else for a few minutes.